gartempe/MacOS-Thinkpad-Yoga-12/README.md

 If you plan to use your Thinkpad Yoga 12 regularly on a desk, this dock is very convenient.
 If you get the opportunity to buy one for cheap *(I bought mine for 25 euros on Ebay)*, go for it ;)

-It add the follwoing features totally working with MacOS Mojave: main power replicator, Ethernet Gigabit, additional sound output, powered USB Hub with 2 USB2 ports and 4 USB3 ports, Display Port, DVI port.
+It adds the follwoing features totally working with MacOS Mojave: main power replicator, Ethernet Gigabit, additional sound output, powered USB Hub with 2 USB2 ports and 4 USB3 ports, Display Port, DVI port.
 And everything is hotplug.

 *Note: I've tested everything except DVI port, but as FB Patcher reports 4 framebuffers including one disabled (set as dummy), I'm pretty sure it's possible to enable the framebuffer for DVI port.*